Mateis/mateis.github.io/simplerules.md

 # Simple rules
-Simpel rules give direction in complexity and can lead to complex execution.
+Simple rules can lead to complex execution and give direction in complexity.
 Optimal when operating with computational constrains.
 The human mind has bounded (/finate) cognitive ability.
 Turn strategy into simple rules.

-I compress my views into two operating rules.
+I compress my views in two operating rules:
 * Contribute to the whole
 * Love your fate